InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 Repositories with RESTRICTED sharing level are included in the [central catalog][innersource-portal] and/or fed into the central search mechanism, together with their `README.md` and some meta information.
 Their full content however, is not accessible without following a light-weight access request process.
 This can for example be contacting one of the code owners or some other request mechanism described in the `README.md` file.

-Notes:
+*Notes:*

-- This will likely have an impact on contributions due to the additional step to access the code.
+- RESTRICTED repos will likely get fewer contributions due to the additional step to access the code.
+Where possible, INTERNAL repos should be preferred.
-- It is feasible to use a tool that automatically adds the `README.md` and some other meta-data to an internal repository in GitHub, allowing the GitHub search feature to include this data in the search results.
+- It is possible to use a tool that automatically adds the `README.md` and some other metadata to an internal repository in GitHub, allowing the GitHub search feature to include this data in the search results.

 # Resulting Context